React Tutorial

 and useDocument

 hooks.
-The database.put
+The ledger.put

 function is used to update the document, and it will automatically refresh the query results.
 Read more in the document API documentation.
 In this tutorial, we'll also use the useDocument

 hook to manage documents.
-The database.put
+The ledger.put

 function is better for toggling the completed field, but useDocument